Postponing Your Wedding: A Step-by-Step Guide

 How to Postpone Your Wedding

 If your wedding is planned for 2021 and you're set on having a large guest list, you'll likely need to postpone.
 Unless your guest list is under 50, in which case you should consult with your vendors about how to best move forward based on your local area.
 If you've taken out a wedding insurance policy far in advance of the current situation, consult your contract and reach out to your provider to find out if you are covered should you need to cancel completely.

 Consult with your closest loved ones, the folks you can't imagine having your wedding without.
 If any of them are unable to make it due to travel restrictions, illness, or because of their immunocompromised state, you might decide to postpone the celebration until they can attend.
 We outlined a list of things to keep in mind when making your decision in this post.

 Contact Your Venue

-Your first course of action after you've made your decision is to find out your wedding venue's availability for possibly rescheduling.
+When postponing your wedding, your first course of action is to find out your wedding venue's availability for possibly rescheduling.
 If at all possible, move towards a postponement or rescheduling rather than a complete cancellation to avoid losing out on deposits.

 Reach Out to Your Vendors

-Once you've confirmed venue availability for an alternate date, you'll want to continue down the line of your highest priority vendors, such as your photographer/videographer, officiant, DJ, caterer, florist, etc. To make things as streamlined as possible, you'll want to contact vendors who are only available for one wedding per day, such as your photographer or officiant.
+Once you've confirmed venue availability for an alternate date, you'll want to continue down the line of your highest priority vendors, such as your photographer or videographer, officiant, DJ, caterer, florist, etc. To make things as streamlined as possible, you'll want to contact vendors who are only available for one wedding per day, such as your photographer or officiant.

 Vendors who can serve multiple couples per day or weekend might include caterers, florists, DJs, rental companies, bakeries, hair and makeup teams, etc.